-Begin your Seoul adventure at Gyeongbok Palace, where you'll watch the 'Changing of the Guards' ceremony, and then visit the Palace itself and the surrounding grounds.
+Begin your Seoul adventure at Gyeongbok Palace, where you'll watch the 'Changing of the Guards' ceremony, and then visit the Palace itself and the surrounding grounds. '

 Next, attend a Korean cooking class - make traditional bibimbap and enjoy your own creations for lunch!

 This afternoon, head to the observation deck of the N Seoul Tower for panoramic views over the city.
+Please note that due to a change in local traffic laws, you will need to leave the coach and travel by public bus to/from the tower.
 Also visit Insadong Antique Alley, where many antique stores, art galleries and secondhand book stores can be found.
 You will spend a total of 4-5 hours on foot today, and please note that some areas may be busy.